u1up0ng/disaster_response_pipeline/README.md

 1. A folder that manages ETL named `data` and houses the following data files:<br>
 - CSV file containing data: `disaster_categories.csv`
 - CSV file containing data: `disaster_messages.csv`
-- New sqlite database that houses the transformed data: `DisasterResponse.db`
+- New SQlite database that houses the transformed data: `DisasterResponse.db`
 - A python file for the ETL: `process_data.py`
 2. A folder that manages the ML models named `models` and houses the following files:<br>
 - A python file that runs the model and outputs a pickle file: `train_classifier.py`